 Once the element is immersed and joined with the previous element, the water ballast tanks are gradually replaced with ballast concrete, this ensures that the element stays in place.
 Sufficient ballast concrete is poured into the element to make certain that the element will always stay immersed.

 After the soil, stones and ballast concrete have been placed, the shell structure is complete and the finishing and installation works can commence.
-The finalization works will take several years, but once done the tunnel is finished and ready to open in 2020 for both cars and trains.
+The finalization works will take several years, but once done the tunnel is finished and ready to open for both cars and trains.